 - Create a partnership between Overlook and area businesses to promote excellence in our school community.

 Scholarships, prizes and awards sponsored or administered by the district are free of restrictions based upon race, color, national background, religion, sex, gender identity, disability, economic status, political party, age, handicap, sexual orientation, homelessness and other human differences.

 The SOAR Committee honors grade eight students who have demonstrated exceptional achievement during their three years at Overlook Middle School.
 Students and parents are invited to a banquet that is held in the spring.
-To receive this recognition, they must have maintained Highest Honors for at least six terms and Honors for the remaining terms to receive this recognition when they are grade 8 students.
-Eligibility will be determined at the end of the second trimester of grade eight.
+To receive this recognition, they must have maintained Highest Honors (All As) for at least eight terms and at least Honors (As & Bs) for the remaining terms to receive this recognition when they are grade 8 students in the 2023-2024 school year.
+Eligibility will be determined at the end of the third quarter of grade eight.
 Students who transfer to OMS must meet the academic criteria listed above.